Back to DIY Advice

 Use heavyweight curtains

 Having thick curtains will help you keep the heat in your house and not escape through the windows.
-There are curtains with thermal lining with are an excellent option and are also relatively cheap also the thicker the curtains the better.
+There are curtains with thermal lining which are an excellent option and are also relatively cheap the thicker the curtains the better.

 Draught-proof your windows